Blog Fitness Workouts Core Workouts Standing Core Workout: Why You Should Ditch Crunches for These 14 Exercises

 See also

 When these muscles are strong and stable, they work together to keep your spine alignment and help you move with more grace, power, and control.
-On the other hand, when they’re weak or unstable, they’re more likely to experience pain or injuries.
+Similarly, when they’re weak or unstable, they’re more likely to experience pain or injuries.

 standing core workouts

-Many people wonder, “do standing abs actually work?”
+Many people wonder, “Do standing ab workouts actually work?”
 The answer is a resounding yes!
-In fact, several benefits that come with doing core exercises while standing up are as follow:
+In fact, several benefits that come with doing core exercises while standing up include:

 More Effective Workout

-Traditional sit-ups and crunches only work your abs in a limited range of motion, making them less effective at building overall core strength.
-Furthermore, since they’re done lying down, they don’t challenge your balance or stability.
+Traditional sit-ups and crunches only work your abs in a limited range of motion, which makes them less effective for building overall core strength.
+Furthermore, as they’re done lying down, they don’t challenge your balance or stability.

-Standing core exercises work your muscles through a greater range of motion, which makes them more effective at building strength (4).
+Standing core exercises work your muscles through a greater range of motion, which makes them more effective for building strength (4).

 Doing them while standing challenges your balance and stability, which are two important components of a strong core.